 The Haslam Scholars Program was founded in 2008 with a generous gift from Jimmy and Dee Haslam and Jim and Natalie Haslam.
 Their aim was to create a program that would attract the best and brightest scholars in Tennessee and others from around the country to receive their education at the University of Tennessee and become productive citizens of the state of Tennessee.
 Haslam Scholars enjoy the benefits of the university’s top level scholarships including an all-expenses paid study abroad experience.

 Since that time, the program has become the University of Tennessee’s premier undergraduate academic enrichment program.
 The Haslam Scholars Program develops civically engaged scholars by promoting the pursuit of knowledge, scholarly research, and community leadership.
-The program also engages students with the opportunities that the State of Tennessee has for them, including post-graduate programs, excellent research facilities, and opportunities for leadership in engineering, science, medicine, law, education, business, and the liberal arts.
+The program also engages students with the opportunities that the State of Tennessee has for them, including prestigious internships, post-graduate programs, excellent research facilities, and opportunities for leadership in engineering, science, medicine, law, education, business, and the liberal arts.

-The program includes an exclusive curriculum, a collaborative study abroad experience, interdisciplinary seminars, community service learning, and unique partnerships with Tennessee institutions.
+Each year, the HSP invites 15 exceptional high school students to join the next cohort of scholars.
 Through personal involvement and mentorship from UT’s top faculty, each Haslam Scholar develops the knowledge and skills to pursue and explore an independent research agenda.
 Additionally, Haslam Scholars serve as high-profile undergraduate leaders on campus and in the community whose lofty academic ambitions match those of the program, the institution, and the State.

-- Extensive faculty-mentored honors thesis research and independent research support.
+- Extensive faculty-mentored honors thesis research and independent research support